Texas Collaborative Divorce Lawyer Encourages Cooperation

 Experienced family law attorney helps clients in the Rockwall area avoid litigation

 A growing trend in family law, collaborative divorce allows couples to work through a non confrontational, nonadversarial process to reach the best result for themselves and their children.
-At Heath Grob, Principal Law Firm, P.C., I help clients in the Rockwall area and throughout Texas achieve lasting and amicable settlements through the collaborative process.
-I am ready to help you dissolve your marriage in a manner that will save time, stress and expense.
+At Heath Grob, Principal Law Firm, P.C., we help clients in the Rockwall area and throughout Texas achieve lasting and amicable settlements through the collaborative process.
+We are ready to help you dissolve your marriage in a manner that will save time, stress and expense.

 Proven advocate guides clients through a cooperative process